-Upon reading the logic course, I quickly noticed it is written very well, is very comprehensive and detailed.
+Upon reading the logic course, I quickly noticed it is very well written, very comprehensive, and detailed.
 And indeed, it is the result of many decades of development by an international group of mathematicians and educators.
 The quality shows.

-The topics proceed in a very logical fashion (of course).
-The problem given within the lessons and the complete exercise sets are well designed (the problem sets and tests are automatically graded).
+The topics proceed in a very logical fashion (of course :).
+The problems given within the lessons and the complete exercise sets are well designed (the problem sets and tests are automatically graded).
 They truly exercise your mind and help you learn the material.

 In fact, you cannot even take this course unless you pass an online aptitude test first.